hal/console/README.md

 HAL.next is a prototype and playground to test new features and evaluate the latest frameworks.
 The upcoming GWT 3.0 release will introduce many breaking changes for GWT applications.
 The most important change will be the deprecation of `gwt-user.jar`.
 This includes features such as the GWT widgets, deferred binding and GWT RPC.

-In order to make the console future proof, it is necessary to replace these parts.
-At the same time this is an opportunity to fix some weak points of the current console and add new features.
+In order to make the console future proof, it's necessary to rewrite these parts.
+At the same time this is an opportunity to fix some weak points of the current implementation and add new features.
 Currently the following features and enhancements are implemented / planned:

 - General